B Company’s 2nd Lieutenant Callan-Macardle’s diary entry summed up the loss of his 17th Battalion

 Apart from the A Company Officers’ deaths, Captain Stanley Kenworthy had died in the assault.
 As a former pupil of St Bees, it is poignant Stanley’s last resting place is also Dantzig Alley, with former St Bees Master, Captain Ford.
 Stanley was 32 when he died and left behind his mother Dinah T Kenworthy and father John Dalziel Kenworthy, of Seacroft, St. Bees, Cumberland.

 Captain Norman Vaudrey is the third 17th Battalion Officer at Dantzig Alley.
 Norman was the son of Sir William and Lady Vaudrey, of 33, Mount Avenue, Ealing, London.
 He was Born in Eccles and 33 when he was killed at Glatz Redoubt during the assault on Montauban.
 Norman Vaudrey is also commemorated in Buxton see Buxton War Memorial.
+The Army List shows Norman was posted to the Battalion on 28th September 1914.

 This includes a letter from Major Whitehead:-